Physical Objects Creation 2D

 |Active||Gets the sleep state of the body.
 A sleeping body has very low CPU cost.|

 Another way to create rigid body is to press Add Collision button in Ribbon or via context menu.
-This works best when one need to add physical body to existing object in the scene.
+This works best when one needs to add a physical body to the existing object in the scene.

 One can see that body now has nested object Collision Body, which could be tuned.

 To create constraint one needs to select two bodies, and click Add Constraint in context menu.
 Next constraint types are supported:

 After creation, constraint can be moved to desired place, its settings can be adjusted.

 Sensor 2D used to tune up event firing when bodies get into specific area.

 For a nice overview of sensors one can take a look at 'Sensors 2D.scene' file, which can be found at 'Assets\Samples\Starter Content\Scenes'.